-The era of globalization brought waves of consolidation in business ownership alongside leviathon-like state actors.
-Digital disruption likewise leaves market power in a relatively small number of hands.
-In organisational and economic terms, oligopoly is now a fundamental idea for business and society which this book explores and analyses.
+The era of globalisation brought waves of consolidation in business ownership alongside Leviathon-like state actors.
+Digital disruption too can leave market power in a relatively small number of hands.
+In organisational and economic terms, global oligopoly is now a fundamental idea for business and society, which this book explores and analyses.

-This book focuses on global oligopolies, starting with a comparative analysis of the diversity of approaches to global strategic decisions worldwide, before moving on to illuminate the geographical spread and global strategic orientation choices and performance outcomes of global oligopoly.
-Contemporary cooperation modes, such as cross-border M&As and strategic alliances, are analysed in detail to move the reader toward understanding likely future directions for the field.
+This book focuses on global oligopolies, starting with an analysis of global concentration and profits in all sectors, before moving on to illuminate the geographical spread and global strategic orientation choices and performance outcomes of global oligopoly.
+Contemporary cooperation modes, such as cross-border M&As and strategic alliances, niche and Emerging Market champion strategies are also analysed in detail to move the reader towards understanding likely future directions for the field.

-Presenting empirical data on strategies and performance outcomes, the book covers a range of industries to provide practical, research-based guidance for more effective global business strategies.
+Presenting empirical data on strategies and performance outcomes, the book covers a range of industries to provide practical, research-based guidance for more effective global business strategies and policy perspectives.

 Part 1: Global Oligopolies, Concentration and Consolidation Processes 1.
 Concentration, Oligopolies, Global Profit Appropriations and Perspectives 2.
 Global Concentration Sector Trends and Performance Outcomes 3.
 Global Winners and Concentration Outcomes: the Case of Spirits Part 2: Global Strategy Orientations and Performance 4.
 Global Geographical Coverage Choices and Outcomes 5.
 Global Configurations Analysis: the Case of Retail Fashion 6.
 Global Configurations of Fortune Top 500s and Outcomes Part 3 Global Strategy Choices and Outcomes 7.
 Global Cooperation: Cross-Border M&As and Strategic Alliances 8.
 Global Focus and Niche Strategies Part 4: Emerging Market Champions (EMCs) Global Strategies 9.
 Global Emerging Market Champions 10.
 Indian and Chinese Global Champions 11.
 Global Incumbents vs EMCs: the Case of Domestic Appliances Part 5: Sustaining Global Success 12.
 Corporate Collapse, Retrenchment and Turnarounds in the Context of Global Rivalry: Lessons from Kodak, Nortel, GKN and Compass.
 Appendices A&B 13.
 Sustaining Successful Global Strategies: Lessons from GKN 1759-2013 Part 6 Global Concentration, Oligopolies and Global Capitalism 14.
 Concentration, Oligopolies and Global Capitalism 15.
 Conclusions, Policy Issues and Future Directions